 Refurbishment mortgage: £105,000 (70% of projected property value)

-Using the above example, the lender may release £70,000 as an initial advance to purchase and refurbish the property.
-Once the refurbishment is complete, a lender will send a surveyor out to inspect the works and once satisfied, will release the remaining balance of £35,000.
+Using the above example, the lender may release £70,000 as an initial advance.
+This can be used to purchase and refurbish the property.
+Once the refurbishment is complete, a lender will send a surveyor out to inspect the works.
+Once the lender is satisfied, they’ll release the remaining balance of £35,000.

 Light refurbishment finance